-Here's How To Avoid That Thanksgiving Food Coma We All Dread
+8 Ways To Avoid The Dreaded Thanksgiving Food Coma

 What would Thanksgiving be without the day of feasting?
 Whether your family serves its meal midday or later in the evening, you're likely expecting the classics: turkey, stuffing, mashed potatoes, buttery rolls, and of course, pie.
 The only problem?
 Overeating all this food not only leaves you with a food coma after enjoying it, but it can also leave you feeling groggy and gross.